 His fights are a pure pleasure to watch, most notably his first fight with Dan "Hendo" Henderson.
 Read more about Shogun Rua

-Compare this number with a fight record of a regular pro Western boxer and you will get a clear picture how competitive and physically demanding Thai Kickoxing is.
+Compare this number with a fight record of a regular pro-Western boxer and you will get a clear picture of how competitive and physically demanding Thai Kickboxing is.

 Many aspiring fighters come to Thailand to train to become complete stand-up strikers.
 They want to learn from the best and the most experienced fighters.
-And to adapt a training regime that doesn't tolerate no shortcuts.
+And to adopt a training regime that tolerates no shortcuts.

-Also read about other influencial Muay Thai fighters and Kickboxers:
+Read about other influential Muay Thai fighters and Kickboxers: